Yuvraj Singh

-Yuvraj Singh (born 12 December 1981) is a former Indian international cricketer who played in all formats of the game.
+Yuvraj Singh (born 12 December 1981) is an Indian former international cricketer who played in all formats of the game.
 An all-rounder who batted left-handed in the middle order and bowled slow left-arm orthodox, he has won 7 Player of the Series awards in One Day International cricket, which is the joint third-highest by an Indian cricketer, shared with former Indian captain Sourav Ganguly.
 He is the son of former Indian cricketer and actor Yograj Singh.

 Singh was a member of the Indian cricket team in ODIs from 2000 to 2017 and played his first Test match in October 2003.
 He was the vice-captain of the Indian ODI team between 2007 and 2008.
 In a match against England at the 2007 World Twenty20, he famously hit six sixes in one over bowled by Stuart Broad—a feat performed only three times previously in any form of senior cricket, and never in an international match between two teams with Test match status.
 In the same match, he set the record for the fastest fifty in Twenty20 Internationals and in all T20 cricket, reaching 50 runs in 12 balls, which was a record for fastest half century in International cricket, until it was broken by Dipendra Airee during 2023 Asian Games but Singh still holds the record in the ICC Cricket World Cup and among ICC full member nations.
 During the 2011 World Cup, he became the first player to take a 5-wicket haul and score a 50 in the same World Cup match.
 During the 2011 World Cup, Singh played eight innings in nine matches and scored 362 runs at a remarkable average of 90.50.
 He also took 15 wickets in the tournament, maintaining an economy rate of 5.02.